streamr-dev/network/docs/docs/guides/become-an-operator.md

 ## Testnet configuration
 Editing the `config/default.json` is the main way to configure your node.

-To particpate in the incentivized testnets, you'll need to add a few extra lines of config to your node.
+To participate in the incentivized testnets, you'll need to add a few extra lines of config to your node.
 That config can be found on the [dedicated testnet page](../streamr-testnets/testnets.md) closer to the date of the testnets.